zeroincombenze/l10n-italy/l10n_it_einvoice_base/egg-info/known_issues.rst

-|en| Please, do not mix the following OCA Italy and OIA module.
+|en| Please, do not mix the following module with OCA Italy modules.

 This module may be conflict with some OCA modules with error:

 |exclamation| name CryptoBinary used for multiple values in typeBinding

-|it| Si consiglia di non mescolare moduli OCA Italia e moduli OIA.
+|it| Si consiglia di non mescolare i seguenti moduli con i moduli di OCA Italia.

 Lo schema di definizione xml, pubblicato con urn:www.agenziaentrate.gov.it:specificheTecniche è base per tutti i file